AdobeDocs/deliverability-learn.en/help/unsubscribe-dos-and-do-nots.md

 **DO NOT:** Make the user manually add an email address on the unsubscribe form.

 + The address that subscribed may be different from the address the user logged into for mail (example, forwarded).
 They may not know the email address that was used for the original subscription.

 **DO NOT:** Make the user log in to their account to unsubscribe.

 + You may be sending the email to the wrong address and that address owner may not have access to the account.
 If they are receiving the email, they should be allowed to unsubscribe from the link in the email alone; no other action or information should be required.
 + The fewer steps a customer needs to take, the better.

 **DO NOT:** Send an email confirming that the person has unsubscribed.

-+ If you do, you have already broken your promise not to send them any more mail.
++ If you do, you have already broken your promise not to send them more mail.

 **DO NOT:** Be snarky in your verbiage.
 “I don’t like to hear about great deals – please unsubscribe me!”